BAR On-Board Diagnostic Inspection System FAQ

 - Download and install the California BAR-OIS software on your computer.
 This may take several minutes if the process also installs additional .net software from Microsoft.

-Training materials are available on the BAR-OIS page on BAR's website and within the BAR-OIS software under the "Help" menu.
+Training materials are available on the BAR-OIS page and within the BAR-OIS software under the "Help" menu.
 DAD vendors may or may not offer training programs/services for various users of the BAR-OIS.

 Who supports the California BAR-OIS software?

 BAR's Industry Help Desk is available to answer questions about the California BAR-OIS software.
 Contact the BAR Industry Help Desk by phone at (866) 860-8509 or by email, BAR.IndustryHelpDesk@dca.ca.gov.